How the national codes are developed

 Final decisions on the technical content of the Codes are made by these committees of volunteers, not by NRC staff.
 NRC pays all travel expenses for the committee and group members.
 This allows input to the process by all those with the appropriate expertise, not only those who can afford to attend.
 Membership is reviewed twice during each five-year code cycle.

 Even if you don't become a committee or group member, you can suggest changes to the Codes.
 The standing committees are open to suggestions from any source.
 Suggestions should be supported by valid technical arguments in order to be considered by the committees, which are unlikely to be influenced by statements of opinion or non-technical arguments related to such considerations as market share and international trade.
-Guidelines and a form for submitting suggested changes are available on the National Model Construction Codes website.
+Guidelines and a form for submitting suggested changes are available on the Codes Canada website.

 You can also participate by commenting on proposed changes, as described under "Public Review".